-Ministerial order No. 99/003/MINESUP/DDES of 23 December 1999 marks provisions in its article 10 for the presentation of the PhD thesis as a monograph or a collection of works Consequently, the format of the thesis will depend on the option chosen.
+Ministerial Order No. 99/003/MINESUP/DDES of 23 December 1999 makes provisions, in its article 10, for the presentation of the PhD thesis as a monograph or a collection of works Consequently, the format of the thesis will depend on the option chosen.